ndidplatform/ndidplatform.github.io/example-authen-flow.md

 EndBlock
 Commit
 ```
-before proceeding to `ndid-api` directory and then run `npm run initDevKey` wait for it to finish and start platform by
+before proceeding to `api` directory and then run `NODE_ID=ndid1 npm run initDevKey`, wait for it to finish, then start platform by

 - idp-api
   ```